 Pursuant to our non-employee director compensation program (the "director compensation plan"), each of our non-employee directors receives an annual retainer of \$50,000 for service on the Board of Directors.
-The chair of the Nominating and Corporate Governance Committee receives, in addition to the annual retainer, a retainer of \$10,000 per year for his or her service as the Nominating and Corporate Governance Committee chair and non-chair Nominating and Corporate Governance Committee members receive an additional retainer of \$5,000 per year.
-The chair of the Compensation Committee receives, in addition to the annual retainer, a retainer of \$20,000 per year for his or her service as the Compensation Committee chair and non-chair Compensation Committee members receive an additional retainer of \$7,500 per year.
+The chair of the Nominating and Corporate Governance Committee receives, in addition to the annual retainer, a retainer of \$10,000 per year for his or her service as the Nominating and Corporate Governance Committee chair and non-chair Nominating and Corporate Governance Committee receives, in addition to the annual retainer, a retainer of \$20,000 per year for his or her service as the Compensation Committee chair and non-chair Nominating and Corporate Governance Committee receives, in addition to the annual retainer of \$20,000 per year for his or her service as the Compensation Committee chair and non-chair Committee members receive an additional retainer of \$7,500 per year.
+The chair of the Audit Committee receives, in addition to the annual retainer of \$7,500 per year.
 The chair of the Audit Committee receives, in additional retainer of \$10,000 per year.
+Our non-employee directors do not receive as the Audit Committee chair and non-chair Audit Committee members receive an additional retainer of \$10,000 per year.
 Our non-employee directors do not receive fees for attending Board or committee meetings.
 Additionally, the lead independent director receives an additional annual retainer of \$25,000.
 As of a result of Mr. Kresa's appointment to the position of Chairman of the Board in February 2016, we do not currently have a lead independent director and expect to keep the lead independent director position vacant for so long as the Chairman and Chief Executive Officer positions continue to be occupied by separate individuals.